ankitkumarakt746/EncryptionProject/README.md

 ![image](https://user-images.githubusercontent.com/62370285/118925089-b97be880-b95b-11eb-87d8-be78ce564555.png)

+Note:
-Note: The program is capable only to encrypt alphabets.
+1. The program is capable only to encrypt alphabets.
+2. Be careful if you're copy-pasting in the CLI and avoid copy-pasting any extra spaces or line breaks.